informatics-isi-edu/ermrest/user-doc/annotation.md

 2. For association table relationships, the table name declares the relationship name.
 3. For single-column FKR relationships, the FKR column name declares the relationship name.

+##### Referring Relationship Name

-To find the referring name of a binary relationship, the first matching rule wins:
+To find the referring name of a binary relationship, i.e. the name from the perspective of the referring entity, the first matching rule wins:

 1. The `referring_name` field with a string value declares the referring name.
 2. The `referring_name` field with `false` value declares an anonymous or hidden referring relationship.
 3. For directed associations, the name of the referred table is the referring name.
 4. Otherwise, the relationship name is used as the referring name.

+##### Referred Relationship Name

-To find the referred name of a binary relationship, the first matching rule wins:
+To find the referred name of a binary relationship, i.e. the name from the perspective of the referred entity, the first matching rule wins:

 1. The `referred_name` field with a string value declares the referred name.
 2. The `referred_name` field with `false` value declares an anonymous or hidden referred relationship.
 3. For directed associations, the name of the referring table is the referred name.
 4. For FKR relationships, the name of the referring table is the referred name.

-5. ???
+##### Containment Roles

-To find containment, the first matching rule wins:
+To find containment roles, the first matching rule wins:

+1. The `container` field with value `false` declares non-containment.
-1. The `container` field with value `"referred"` establishes the referred entity as the container.
+2. The `container` field with value `"referred"` establishes the referred entity as the container.
-2. The `container` field with value `"referring"` establishes the referring entity as the container.
+3. The `container` field with value `"referring"` establishes the referring entity as the container.
-3. The `container` field with value `"either"` suggests treating either entity as the container when it is central to a presentation, so the other related entities are exposed as nested content.
+4. The `container` field with value `"either"` suggests treating either entity as the container when it is central to a presentation, so the other related entities are exposed as nested content.
 In this mode, a cyclic presentation may develop if navigation from container to contained is allowed.
-4. Otherwise, the relationship is not containment but some other form of relationship to be determined by other means.
+5. Otherwise, containment or lack thereof must be determined by other means.

 ### 2015 Default